 It was one of those life moments, I will never forget.

-The interview got released last year, and will again this year (watch it here), as part of her video series, ramping up into the once a year program.
+The interview got released two years ago, and will again this year (watch it here), as part of her video series, ramping up into the once-a-year program.

 And if any of you want to watch it, it’s available this week.